This blog may contain affiliate links. Read our disclosure policy for more info.

 Alternatively, you can join a full-day guided tour to Cozumel.
 This particular tour includes your transport and a snorkeling tour (with all equipment) from Cancun to Cozumel!
 Lunch and drinks are also included.
 Just kind in mind, this is one of the longer day trips from Cancun with the drive to Playa del Carmen and ferry rides.

 Sian Ka’an is one of the country’s biggest protected areas and is located over two hours from Cancun.
 It’s such a unique part of Mexico and means the ‘gate to heaven’ – part of the reserve includes a barrier reef in the Caribbean ocean which is home to abundant marine life, and the other part features tropical forests, mangroves, and marshes!
 Would you believe over 300 different species of birds can be seen here?

 In fact, there are two different entry points to Si’an Kaan, and each provides two completely different experiences of seeing this biosphere reserve.
 Muyil is the closest access point to Cancun at two hours and 10 minutes (153 km/95 mi), and this route in offers Mayan ruins, inland jungle, wetlands, and mangrove forests.
 The other access point is at Punta Allen is best for those who want to see the marine side of the reserve and includes scenery of both beaches and saltwater lagoons.

 If you don’t fancy the hassle of trying to get there yourself, then, consider this full-day tour from Cancun.
-It’s a long day at 10 hours total and enters the reserve via the Punta Allen entrance.
-You’ll have the opportunity to see the Muyil Mayan ruins, walk among the mangroves, and explore the canals from a boat.
+It’s a long day at 7 hours total and you’ll have the opportunity to walk among the mangroves, and explore the canals from a boat.
 Of course, there will be time for swimming too!
 A boxed deli sandwich, fruit, juice, and water is the provided lunch.

 Where to Stay in Cancun